exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 Therefore your friend would like you to separate the arrival time from the routing information.

 Implement a function `separateArrivalTime` that accepts an object with the routing information.
-The function should return two objects.
+The function should return an array there the first elment of the arrival time and the second element is an object with the routing information.

 ```javascript
 routeInformation= {